hide403/kayai-anticheat/readme.md

 ### 4. Customizable Configurations

-Server owners or if you have been chosen to access the Kayai Anticheat configuration file bt the server owner, you have the flexibility to customize the anticheat configurations to suit the specific needs of their Minecraft community.
+The server owners or selected people like staff members, have the flexibility to customize the anticheat configurations to suit the specific needs of their Minecraft servers.
 Fine-tune detection thresholds, enable or disable certain checks, and adapt the anticheat to the unique characteristics of your server.
 This includes 30+ customizable settings and more than 15+ custom features only the Kayai Anticheat has.

 ### 5. Data-Driven Detection